 Tip: Talk in a friendly “baby voice” throughout the interaction, so both animals get in a relaxed and friendly mindset.

-Once you’ve mastered the muzzle and leash, you can repeat the same steps without the muzzle, retaining the leash but giving a slightly longer length.
+Once you’ve mastered the muzzle and leash, you can repeat the same steps without the muzzle, retaining the leash but giving it a slightly longer length.
 Keep hold of the cat at this stage for its own safety.

 Next, allow the cat to wander around the dog while the dog is still on a leash just in case.